 If the complainant does not wish to attend a meeting, the Practice will send a detailed written response to the complainant with suggestions for resolving the complaint within 8 weeks of sending the letter acknowledging the complaint.

 If the complainant remains unsatisfied a Director will review the decision and may arrange to meet with them to discuss why they remain unsatisfied.
 Within 14 days of that review or meeting, a Director will summarise the outcome of the complaint reminding them of their right to complain to the Legal Ombudsman.
 This will conclude the internal complaints procedure.

-If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, which deals with legal services complaints to investigate.
+If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman to look at your complaint.
+You can do this via:

 PO Box 6806